 Weight-loss, muscle strength, toned body and a healthier heart – these are all proven physical benefits of exercise.
-But what about the mental benefits that getting active contributes to, the changes that are not nearly as tangible but may even have a more prominent impact on us?
+But what about the effects on mental health?
+These benefits are not nearly as tangible but may have an even more prominent impact on us.
 Here are our top 5 mental health benefits from exercise.

 1. It reduces stress and anxiety.
 Stress is an inevitable part of life.
 But knowing that something as simple as going for a walk will make it more manageable is an invaluable incentive.
 Scientists have proven that consistent exercise will decrease overall levels of tension, and stimulate anti-anxiety effects.
 Exercise is often the number one recommended coping technique by health care professionals – and its free too!

 2. You are HAPPIER!
 And who doesn’t want to be happy?
 Aerobic exercise is known to produce endorphins in the brain which trigger a positive feeling throughout the body.
 These endorphins help to naturally minimize discomfort and in turn bring about a feeling of euphoria, confidence, and general well-being.